sherschm/RotaryInvertedPendulum/README.md

 exit()
 ```

-## To run the modelling & simulation & swing-up script from cmd prompt:
+## To run the code from cmd prompt:
 Clone the repository and move to its directory.

 Run the script: